nmaier/fastpreview/Readme.md

 License
 --
 Original code is licensed under the MIT LICENSE.
 Also see the `License.*.txt` files regarding licensing of third-party stuff.

+Note
+--
+Please note that this stuff is essentially a mix of old "*let's write one of my first C++ applications*" cruft and some more modern stuff.
+Also note that most parts of the code aren't mine; Most of FastPreview is just glue code to piece various bits together.